F. F. Fox'SFox of ALAPAHA BLUE BLOOD BULLDOGS

 Established in October of 2016, the American Meishan Breeders Association (AMBA) holds the herd book.
 Some of what they are committed to is preserving genetics, registration, and the purity of the Meishan Pig breed.

 Research conducted in Japan's Kobe University, and North Carolina State had concluded that feeding them a diet low in fiber, and digestible proteins will greatly increase weight production, and promote a faster rate of growth.
 Making for easier digestibility and the retention of nutrients.
 In addition to foraging, we supplement with grains so they receive their necessary minerals.
-They do mature at different rates.
+Meishans do mature at different rates. *If you feed pigs of any breed food or grain containing mold, this will cause infertility, and other health issues due to mycotoxins.
+This is the growth of toxic compounds produced by mold/fungi*.

 Meishans are a medium-sized lard-carcass pig.
 Their dark red meat is highly valued for its micro-marbling, exceptional flavor and juicy tenderness.
 The lard and fat is lighter and finer making it superior compared to other hog types.